 Cuicocha Lagoon

 Today, visit Otavalo Market, one of South America's most important and traditional markets.
-Indigenous people gather here to buy and trade everything from handicrafts to fresh vegetables and fruits.
+The region's Indigenous people gather here to buy and trade everything from handicrafts to fresh vegetables and fruits.
 Take a stroll through the streets near the market and try some local street food, such as salted mango or fritada con mote (fried pork with cooked corn).

 In the afternoon, hike around the crater lagoon of Cuicocha.
 On the trail, your guide will point out the high-altitude flora and fauna and explain the history of the once-active volcano.
 In the evening you'll return to Quito.